+Source: JICA Study Team

 Transportation Assistance

 To be provided by NHA which will hire trucks to transport relocating PAPs, including their families and belongings.
 This will be included in the funds to be provided by DOTr to NHA per MOA that they will sign.
-Lump Sum Budget, assuming Php 5,000 per household = 91 x PhP 5,000 = 455,000
+Lump Sum Budget, assuming Php 5,000 per household = 91 x PhP 5,000 = 455,000.